Join us at the

 Sign up for our email news list, here.

 The Mt Washington Auto Road has long been a proving ground and playground for new and evolving technologies.
 We’re continuing that tradition, hosting our 40th Anniversary “Alt Energy Summit” on July 25, 2015.

-Mt.
-Washington Auto Road Alt Energy Summit presented by the New Hampshire Electric Cooperative will showcase examples of what technologies are currently available on the open market, including electric, propane, bio-diesel, compressed natural gas, hybrid electric, as well as inviting entrepreneurs who are developing their own versions of alternative power.
-Join us on September 13-14, 2014 for demonstrations and a drive up the Northeast’s highest peak.
+The MWAR Alt Energy Summit, presented by the New Hampshire Electric Cooperative, will showcase examples of what technologies are currently available on the open market, including electric, propane, bio-diesel, compressed natural gas, hybrid electric, as well as inviting entrepreneurs who are developing their own versions of alternative power.

 The Mt.
 Washington Auto Road has seen the evolution of transportation play out on its eight mile path to the summit.
 Considering that the first motor vehicle to ever go up was a steam powered Stanley Locomobile in 1899, it seems very appropriate that we showcase how alternative energy technologies have evolved since then.”

 – Howie Wemyss, General Manager of the Mt.
 Washington Auto Road and Great Glen Trails Outdoor Center.

 Join our Facebook group or follow us on Twitter for the latest info!

 What did you miss in 2014?
 Read our recap: